 Since avocados offer such amazing benefits, you should definitely know the nutritional facts of the fruit.

-One avocado includes the following nutrient values as per the USDA (United States Department of Agriculture) (18):
+A 100g avocado contains the following nutrient values as per the USDA (United States Department of Agriculture) (12):

 Though avocados are absolutely beneficial, you must have a cap on the quantity you eat.